 Tinea cruris, dermatophytosis involving the groin area, is commonly seen in males.
-However, recently an increasing number of women also present with the disease.
+However recently an increasing number of women also present with the disease.
 Lesions are clinically similar to those of tinea corporis.
-Extension to adjacent sites i.e. buttocks, the lower back, lower abdomen and pubic area is commonly seen in the present epidemic with occasional extensive lesions that may involve large areas of the trunk (Figs 4a and 4b).
-It is common to see tell-tale signs of steroid misuse/abuse in the form of variable linear, broad striae with or without hypopigmentation (Fig. 5).
+Extension to adjacent sites i. e buttocks, lower back, lower abdomen and pubic area is commonly seen in the present epidemic with occasional extensive lesions that may involve large areas of the trunk.
+(Figs. 4, A, B) It is common to see tell-tale signs of steroid misuse/abuse in the form of variable linear, broad striae with or without hypopigmentation.
+(Fig. 5)